FIIT-MSc-projects/2023-Baran-Tomik-Deep-neural-network-context-aware-movie-recommendation/README.md

 - Run `pip install -r requirements.txt` in the root folder of the project to install all the required packages.

 ### User Manual:
-- Run `python movie_recommender_system.py` in the /recommender folder of the project to start the recommendation ststem.
+- Run `python movie_recommender_system.py` in the /recommender folder of the project to start the recommendation system.